elflang/elf/README.md

 ```

 #### Iteration
-There are several iteration mechanisms in Lumen.
+There are several iteration mechanisms in Elf.
 The simplest is a `while` loop:
 ```
 > (let i 3
     (while (> i 0)